hellmarbecker/blog/_posts/2022-10-12-druid-data-cookbook-lookups-at-ingestion-time.markdown

 ## Adding the Lookup, First Attempt

-We are going to add a new dimension which is supposed to hold the names of the basket items.
+We are going to add a new dimension to hold the names of the basket items.
 Thus, it has to be a multi-value dimension too.
-So, add the following snippet to the `dimensionsSpec`:
+Add the following snippet to the `dimensionsSpec`:

 ```json
           {